 Our minds are led by the Spirit when we are spending time with Christ.
 But when we put our minds on the things of the sinful nature, we forget that we belong to Christ, that he has defeated the power of sin for us, that we are saved and that God loves us.
 All those things remain true, but our ability to see and believe them becomes clouded.
 In that condition, we are easy prey for the sinful nature.

 We are no match for sin.
 It “so easily entangles” us, Hebrews 12:1 says.
 But when we are in Christ, the victory is already won.
 We do not have to let sin rule, because it no longer has power over us.

 How can we “throw off” sin?
 By keeping our eyes fixed on Jesus (verse 2), the author and the perfecter of our faith.
 Our “feeble arms” and “weak knees” (verse 12) receive strength when our time and attention are kept on knowing and loving Christ.

 That is why spiritual disciplines such as Bible reading, prayer, meditation, simplicity, service, worship, etc. are so basic to the Christian life.
 These are means God has given us to stay “tuned into” the real truth about God and about ourselves: God loves us, we are his beloved children, he has saved us and he has freed us from the power of sin.
 Through such means, we remain “close to” God and have the courage to stand in the power of Christ’s resurrection – power he has given to all his children (Romans 8:10-11).

-God’s grace and power are wonderful beyond description, brothers and sisters.
+God’s grace and power are wonderful beyond description.
 May we continually grow in our faithful walk with our Lord, Savior and Teacher, Jesus Christ.